sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

     and
     [row 70](https://github.com/sharetribe/ftw-daily/blob/master/server/csp.js#L70)

-To enable all new components that use the Pages feature (the About page, Landing page, Terms of Service page and the CMSPage), repeat steps 8 to 11, replacing PrivacyPolicyPage with the component you want to enable.
+To enable all new components that use the Pages feature (the Landing page, Terms of Service page and the CMSPage), repeat steps 8 to 11, replacing PrivacyPolicyPage with the component you want to enable.

 After these steps, you should be able to see the default pages in your template.